-The Septuagint has: 3 Now then let us make a covenant with our God, to put away all the wives, and their offspring, as thou shalt advise:
+The Septuagint has: 3 Now then let us make a covenant with our God, to put away all the wives, and their offspring, as you shalt advise:

-10:4 Arise; for this matter belongeth unto thee: we also will be with thee: be of good courage, and do it.
+10:4 Arise; for this matter belongeth unto you: we also will be with you: be of good courage, and do it.

-1Chronicles 28:10 Take heed now; for Yahweh hath chosen thee to build an house for the sanctuary: be strong, and do it.
+1Chronicles 28:10 Take heed now; for Yahweh hath chosen you to build an house for the sanctuary: be strong, and do it.